alexspagn/Neural-Martingale/README.md

 Authors: Luca Galimberti, Anastasis Kratsios, Giulia Livieri, Alessio Spagnoletti

-Date: 08/07/2023

-This repository contains the codes for the implementations and numerical experimentations of the paper "Enhancing Models through Time Series Observations: The Neural
+This repository contains the codes for the implementations and numerical experimentations of the project: "Enhancing Models through Time Series Observations: The Neural
 Martingales approach"

 ## Introduction